During 2020, a total of 36,885 American horses were shipped to their deaths – 29,666 to Mexico and 6,919 to Canada.

 Once title is given to the wild horse’s new owner, it loses its protected status.
 Likewise, after an adopter receives title after one year, a former wild horse or burro can be sold and end up auctioned off to a kill buyer.

 Earlier this year, a New York Times report found that wild horses adopted through a BLM Adoption Incentive Program, through which adopters are paid $1,000 per horse, were being shipped to slaughter.
 RTF is among those that have called for the program to be suspended pending a thorough investigation of the program.

-You can help spare American horses by joining Return to Freedom in demanding that Congress pass the bipartisan Safeguard American Foods Exports Act or SAFE Act (H.R.
+You can help spare American horses by joining Return to Freedom in demanding that Congress pass the bipartisan Save America’s Forgotten Equines Act or SAFE Act (H.R.
 3355) which would ban both slaughter and the transportation of horses for slaughter.